 For most people, the best silk pillowcase combines high-quality construction with an affordable price.
 The Fishers Finery pillowcase is made of 100 percent long-strand silk from mulberry-fed silkworms, the gold standard in the silk pillowcase world.
 It has a momme weight of 25, so it's ultra-luxurious.

 The pillowcase has received the Good Housekeeping Seal from the company’s textile research labs, which test the material for durability and softness.
-It is available in 11 colors, including... pale neutrals and rich jewel tones to match a variety of bedding, and in two pillowcase sizes.
+It is available in 11 colors, including pale neutrals and rich jewel tones to match a variety of bedding, and in three pillowcase sizes.